 Prices of air tickets on a travel portal

-Notifications on facebook
+Notifications on Facebook

 A customer’s bank account details that includes all latest transactions

 None of these

 Option a is incorrect.
 The prices of the air tickets on a travel portal may not be the latest at the time when we are checking.
 Sometimes, the prices are updated just before the payment.
 Here, availability is given a higher priority over consistency.